Third-Party Sexual Harassment Policy

 If an employee feels that they are being subjected to sexual harassment they should immediately inform the harasser that the conduct is unwelcome and needs to stop If the inappropriate conduct does not stop, or if the employee is unable to or uncomfortable with addressing the alleged harasser directly, they should report the incident to their own supervisor, to the employee’s division manager, to the library director, or to the human resources (HR) director for investigation if possible.
 It is helpful, but not required, to provide a written record of the date, time and nature of the incident(s) and the names of any witnesses.

 It is important to report all concerns of sexual harassment or inappropriate sexual conduct to the HR director or a supervisor/manager as soon as possible.
 Management must be made aware of the situation so that it can initiate an immediate and impartial investigation and/or take appropriate action to remediate or prevent the prohibited conduct from continuing.
-If the inappropriate behavior does not stop following remedial measures, and the alleged harasser declines to participate in an investigation, the employee may fill out the appropriate Ban and Bar paperwork in order to expel or ban the harasser.

-No employee will be retaliated against for complaining of offensive behavior of sexual harassment, for offering evidence of such conduct, or for assisting in any fashion in the investigation of a complaint submitted pursuant to this policy.
+No employee will be retaliated against for complaining of offensive behavior of sexual harassment, for offering evidence of such conduct, or for assisting in any fashion the investigation of a complaint submitted pursuant to this policy.

 Managers and Supervisors